Towns in mourning while digging out from deadly tornadoes

 The storms that began Friday night destroyed lives and property from Arkansas to Illinois and in parts of neighboring states, carving a more than 200-mile (320-kilometer) path through Kentucky alone.
 The National Weather Service recorded at least 41 tornadoes, including 16 in Tennessee and eight in Kentucky.

-Along the violent storm path, a funeral home in western Kentucky prepared to welcome the families of those who lost loved ones while grieving losses of its own.
+Along the violent storm path, a funeral home in western Kentucky prepared to serve the families of those who lost loved ones while grieving losses of its own.

-Beshear Funeral Home in Dawson Springs was preparing for at least four services in coming days for storm victims and has to catch up on funerals delayed by the massive storm, said funeral home owner Jenny Beshear Sewell, a cousin of Kentucky’s governor.
+Beshear Funeral Home in Dawson Springs was preparing for at least four services in coming days for storm victims, while also catching up with funerals delayed by the massive storm, said funeral home owner Jenny Beshear Sewell, a second cousin of Kentucky’s governor.

-The storm-related deaths include those of two sisters who had worked at the funeral home, the only one in the small western Kentucky town.
+The storm-related deaths include those of two sisters who had worked at the funeral home, the only one in town.

 Eighty-year-old Carole Grisham and 72-year-old Marsha Hall decided to “ride it out” in their home as the tornado barreled down in the dark of night, Sewell said by phone Wednesday.
 The home, which lacked a basement, was demolished.

 As the tornado approached, Sewell texted Hall with an update on the storm’s path and urged the sisters to shelter in the funeral home’s basement or a church basement.
-Hall replied “OK” to a text — the last she heard from the longtime employee she considered a member of the family.
+Hall replied “OK” — the last communication Sewell received from the longtime employee whom she considered a member of the family.

-But the business of laying the dead to rest won’t wait.
-A service at the funeral home was being planned for Friday for a woman whose funeral was delayed since last Saturday, the day after the storm hit.
-If the building’s natural gas hasn’t been restored once services resume, “everybody will just need to bundle up.
-But that’s the best we can do,” Sewell said.

 Arrangements were still pending for Grisham and Hall, but a double funeral is expected, Sewell said.

-In the western Kentucky town of Madisonville, family and friends on Wednesday mourned a couple killed when the twister ripped through nearby Dawson Springs.
+In the western Kentucky town of Madisonville, family and friends were mourning a couple killed when the twister ripped through nearby Dawson Springs.

-Many of the mourners wore animal prints in honor of Jeffrey Eckert’s wife, Jennifer Eckert, 69, who loved to wear them and was remembered by her niece, Kathy Moore, for her chocolate merengue pies and the love of her grandchildren.
+Many of the mourners wore animal prints in honor of Jeffrey Eckert’s wife, Jennifer Eckert, 69, who loved to wear them and was remembered by her niece Kathy Moore for her chocolate meringue pies and the love of her grandchildren.

 Moore said her grief was tempered by the memories and the relationships Jennifer Eckert left behind.